SWGEmu-Community-Contributions/DevEnv/README.md

-# Testing
+# SWGEmu Development Environment setup
 ****************************************************************************************************************
 Special Thanks to lordkator for the initial FastTrack VM Image and the scripts that this repository is based on.
 ****************************************************************************************************************
-Dev Env Setup Testing

 VirtualBox, VMWare, or native install.